 ICTC will use the certification standards of Subpart D of Part 26 to determine the eligibility of firms to participate as DBEs in DOT-assisted contracts.
 To be certified as a DBE, a firm must meet all certification eligibility standards.
-We will make our certification decisions based on the facts as a whole.
+ICTC is not a certifying agency.